-Before starting a new venture into cryotherapy many customers ask us: How do I find out which cryosauna / cryotherapy chamber is the right choice for my location?
+Before starting a new venture into cryotherapy many customers ask: How do I find out which cryosauna or cryotherapy chamber is the right choice for my location?

-All customers looking to purchase cryotherapy equipment will have different requirements for their equipment, usually based on the existing space in their facilities, the required operating procedures for the given equipment and their budget.
+All customers looking to purchase cryotherapy equipment will have different requirements, usually based on the existing space in their facilities, operating preferences and their budget.
 Other requirements may be related to planning for future expansion and assistance with setting things up.

 We‘ve put together a list of questions you should ask all manufacturers/vendors when looking to purchase a cryotherapy chamber / cryosauna.
 This list covers the safety features, room/space requirements, mobility, quality of session, temperature and consumption levels that various nitrogen systems offer.
-For those interested in learning more about the options between cryo chambers and the systems, check out Electric Cryotherapy vs Nitrogen Cryotherapy.
+For those interested in learning more about the options between cryo chambers and the systems, check out Nitrogen vs Hybrid vs Electric Cryotherapy Chambers.

 All cryotherapy chambers that are cooled by liquid nitrogen should include several essential safety features or should offer the option to add them.

 Client Lift – Lifts the client to the correct level.

 Exhaust fan – Expels all nitrogen vapors after the session and during maintenance.